-LYNCHBURG, Va.—Transportation Security Administration officers prevented a Campbell County, Virginia, man from bringing a loaded handgun on board an airplane at the Lynchburg Regional Airport checkpoint on Tuesday, Sept.
-27.
+LYNCHBURG, Va. —Transportation Security Administration officers prevented a Lynchburg, Virginia, man from bringing a loaded handgun on board an airplane at the Lynchburg Regional Airport checkpoint Tuesday, June 6.

-The Rustburg, Virginia, man was stopped by TSA officers at the checkpoint with a .380 caliber handgun loaded with six rounds of ammunition.
+The man was stopped by TSA officers at the checkpoint with a .380 caliber handgun loaded with six bullets.

-TSA officers detected the gun as the man was passing through the airport checkpoint.
-The TSA officer who was staffing the checkpoint X-ray machine detected the firearm as it passed along the conveyor belt.
+TSA officers detected the gun as the man’s carry-on bag was passing through the conveyor belt in the checkpoint X-ray machine.

 TSA officers immediately contacted the Lynchburg Regional Airport Police, which responded, confiscated the gun and issued the man a citation on a state weapons charge.
 There was no impact to airport operations.

 This incident serves as a reminder that passengers are responsible for the contents of bags they bring to the security checkpoint and TSA’s advice to passengers is to look through bags thoroughly before coming to the airport to make sure there are no illegal or prohibited items.
-For more information about TSA prohibited items, please check the prohibited items list.
+Travelers can view a comprehensive list of prohibited items on the travel page of tsa.gov.

 Weapons—including firearms, firearm parts and ammunition—are not permitted in carry-on bags, but can be transported in checked bags if they are properly packed and declared to the airline.
-Passengers who bring firearms to the checkpoint are subject to possible criminal charges from law enforcement and civil penalties from TSA.
+Passengers who bring firearms to the checkpoint are subject to possible criminal charges from law enforcement and civil penalties from TSA up to $12,000.

 Passengers are permitted to travel with firearms in checked baggage if they are unloaded, packed in a hard-side case, locked, and packed separately from ammunition.
 Firearm possession laws vary by state and locality.
 Travelers should familiarize themselves with state and local firearm laws for each point of travel prior to departure.